 Staff who receive funding under any of the Compact schemes need to report on expenditure of these projects, at the end of the project or end of the year whichever comes first.
 This should be done using the final report form which is included on each of the application forms.

 These should be sent to the Faculty Research Liaison Officer, Lisa McLean.

-Staff who receive a New Staff Grant are required to submit a progress report at 6 months, and a final report at 12 months using the Final Report Form
+Staff who receive a New Staff Grant are required to submit a progress report at 6 months, and a final report at 12 months using the appended report form.

 Please contact Prof Linda Harrison, Associate Dean Research if you have any questions or to discuss proposed applications.
 Staff are also encouraged to discuss their proposed application plans with their Head of School.